eosiosg/blog/Signature/Signature.md

 1. The **\_private_keys** is a public property map store in producer plugin, which I think will have some security issue.
 2. **finalize_block** will generate the **action\_merkle\_root** and **transaction\_merkle\_root** and create block summary
 3. **sign_block** will use the **private\_key\_itr->second** which is private_key to sign in **lamdba function**
-4. last step is commit block to the block chain, you can check more info in **controller.cpp**
+4. last step is commit block to the block chain, refer **controller.cpp** for more information.

 ```cpp
 const auto& scheduled_producer = hbs->get_scheduled_producer( pending_block_timestamp );